Quoc Hoa Hotel***

 Our brief comments:

-Built in 1991, and re-opened after a complete remodelling in November, 2005, the Quoc Hoa is one of only two international hotels in the Old Quarter.
-It's located on one of the '36 Streets' of Hanoi's ancient commercial centre, about a ten-minute walk from Hoan Kiem Lake.
+Built in 1991, completely remodelled a few years back and further renovated in 2010, the Quoc Hoa stands out among the few international hotels inside the Old Quarter.
+It is a 9 storey tower with 46 rooms, located on one of the '36 Streets' of Hanoi's ancient commercial centre, about a ten-minute walk from Hoan Kiem Lake.

 On the upper floors, corridors are light and airy with good carpets.